The Art of Management Meets the Science of Engineering

-All seniors participate in one of the following programs: Engineering Design, Capstone Internship or McGuire Entrepreneurship.
-In the yearlong design program, students on interdisciplinary teams take company- or campus-supported projects from concept to creation.
+All seniors participate in one of the following: Capstone 498 Course, capstone internship or McGuire entrepreneurship.
+In the yearlong ENGR 498, teams take company- or campus-supported projects from concept to creation.
 Seniors opting to complete entrepreneurships move early-stage ideas to investor-ready business ventures, complete with market analyses, detailed financials and rollout plans.
 Students doing capstone internships work in industry on practical projects and present outcomes to faculty and peers.

 Engineering management graduates are working as project managers, factory managers, construction managers, quality engineers, reliability engineers, and sales and marketing professionals.
 Some go on to launch their own high-tech firms.